MotherDuck-Open-Source/sql-tutorial/2_intro-sql-2.md

 CREATE TABLE ducks AS SELECT * FROM read_csv('ducks.csv');
 ```

-To inspect the names of the columns by describing the tables, you can run:
+To begin understanding the data contained in these tables, you can run:

 ```{code-cell}
 %%dql